dodisoft-games/universe-documentation/scripting-api/uniasset.md

 ## Overview

-The UniAsset class represents an asset in Uni-verse Studio, such as a texture, model, or sound file.
+The UniAsset class represents an asset, such as a texture, model, or sound file.
 It provides methods to retrieve the asset's name and type.

 ## Methods